David Peralta Preview, Player Props: Dodgers vs. Nationals

 David Peralta At The Plate

-- Peralta has driven in a run in 33 games this year (28.7%), including 14 games with more than one RBI (12.2%).
+- Peralta has driven in a run in 33 games this season (28.4%), including 14 games with more than one RBI (12.1%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.